skeletonlabs/skeleton/.changeset/tough-ghosts-lie.md

 "@skeletonlabs/tw-plugin": patch
 ---

-bugfix: fixed Input layout shift when the readonly state changes.
+bugfix: Fixed input style layout shift when the `readonly` attribute is set